Giovannicina/selecting_OOD_detector/README.md

 | Patients Under 18 | 0.513 | 0.552 | 0.493 | 0.489| 0.514 | 0.654 |
 | COVID-19 patients | 0.525    | 0.631     | 0.567         | 0.567 | 0.474     | 0.553 |

-AUC-ROC score of 1 would indicate perfect separation of an OOD group from testing data while score of 0.5 suggests that models are unable to detect which samples are in- and out-of-distribution.
+AUC-ROC score of 1 would indicate perfect separation of an OOD group from testing data while a score of 0.5 suggests that models are unable to detect which samples are in- and out-of-distribution.

-### Fine-Tuning Hyperparmeters on a New Dataset
+### Fine-Tuning Hyperparameters on a New Dataset

-This example shows how to perform hyperparameter search for each dataset.
+This example shows how to perform a hyperparameter search for each dataset.

 First, split your data into training, testing, and validation: